 Individual life insurance throughout Pennsylvania in McClellandtown, Waynesburg, Uniontown, Pittsburgh and Washington.
-Also, in West Virginia, Ohio, Virginia, South Carolina, and Florida.
+Also, in West Virginia, Ohio, Virginia, South Carolina, Florida, and Maryland.

 You can’t put a dollar amount on your family, but you can ensure their future is protected.
 We can’t predict when the unexpected will happen, but we can help you prepare for it when it does.

 Individual life insurance is arguably the biggest investment you can make in your loved ones’ security.
 It’s a complicated field, but don’t let that put you off.
 We’ll be happy to talk you through the options.

 First, you’ll need to determine the type of life insurance you want to buy, with the most common types being term life insurance, whole life insurance and universal life insurance.

 To put it very simply, with term life insurance you pay regular premiums for a set period and the policy only pays out if you die during this period.

 Which insurance solution is right for your family?